sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 fun(x: number): number
 ```
 ### Comments
 There are multiple ways to format comments.
 The `@` and `#` symbols can be used to begin an annotation comment.
-This can be useful for `@return` if you don't want to specify a param name but do want to add a comment.
+This is useful for `@return` if you don't want to specify a param name but do want to add a comment.
 ```lua
 --this is a valid comment
 --- this is also valid